-- 3. Download the latest firmware revision as noted on page 53.
-Transfer the files to the microSD card. - 4.
-If the file called FN100-00.bin was previously present on the card, delete it and replace it with the downloaded file with that name.
-This file needs to be in the root directory, not in a separate folder. - 5.
-Before removing the card from the computer it is recommended to eject it using the computer's onscreen Eject command (usually titled Safely Remove Hardware, Eject Media, etc.). - 6.
-Insert the card back into the FLEXmax 100.
-Ensure it clicks into position similarly to the way it was previously removed.
+- 3. Access the microSD card and delete any existing files named FM100-00.bin or FM100-10.bin. - 4.
+Download the latest firmware revision as noted on page 53. - 5.
+Transfer both the new FM100-00.bin and FM100-10.bin files to the microSD card root directory.
+Do not place them in a separate folder. - 6.
+Before removing the card from the computer it is recommended to eject it using the computer's onscreen Eject command (usually titled Safely Remove Hardware, Eject Media, etc.). - 7.
+Insert the microSD card back into the FLEXmax 100.
+Ensure the card clicks into position similarly to the way it was previously removed.
+The FM100 will select the appropriate .bin file based on its hardware configuration.